Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

-This quantity is feasible for observation, as $V_{\rm p, 0}$ and $t_{\rm p, 0}$ can be determined from the observed light curves (while the effect of the $^{56}$Ni heating should be corrected for; see \S3.4).
+i.e., the plateau magnitude $V_{\rm p,0}$ when the plateau duration is `stretched' to be 100 days by adjusting the explosion energy $E$, following Equation~\ref{Eq:scaling_Vp_tp}.
+It is feasible to derive this quantity observationally, as $V_{\rm p, 0}$ and $t_{\rm p, 0}$ can be determined from the observed light curves (while the effect of the $^{56}$Ni heating should be corrected for; see \S3.4).
 According to Equation~\ref{Eq:scaling_Vp_tp}, this quantity is determined by both the radius and the mass of the hydrogen-rich envelope, with a much stronger dependence on $M_{\rm Henv}$ than that on $R$.
-Figure \ref{fig:main} compares $V_{\rm 100}$ with $M_{\rm Henv}$, where a strong correlation can be immediately discerned ($\rho$\,=\,-0.98, $p\,\ll$\,0.0001). $M_{\rm Henv}$ is associated with $V_{\rm 100}$ via
+Figure \ref{fig:main} compares $V_{\rm 100}$ with $M_{\rm Henv}$, where a strong correlation can be immediately discerned ($\rho$\,=\,-0.96, $p\,\ll$\,0.0001). $M_{\rm Henv}$ is associated with $V_{\rm 100}$ via